Damian-Oswald/process-rate-estimator/README.md

 $t + h$ and $t - h$, respectively.
 The smaller h is, the more accurate the approximation should be.
 However, if h is too small, then round-off errors from computer arithmetic can become significant.
 So, an appropriate balance must be struck.
+The central difference method is implemented as the `fderiv` function in the `pracma` R package.

 # References